How to Check If a Property Price Is Fair – Simple Guide for Home Buyers

 Check the Builder’s Background

-If you’re looking at a newly built property, learn more about the builder.
+If it’s a newly built property, the builder’s reputation is crucial.

 Past Work and Reputation